Last Updated: December 15, 2021

 Again, you haven't achieved anything until a developer takes advantage of the incentive and provides the public good.

-If it's too complicated, often the real estate developers won't pay attention.
+If it's too complicated, often the real estate developers won't pay attention even if it might be in their own self-interest to do so.

-Incidentally, when you amend your zoning ordinance, tie the incentive zoning to comprehensive planning in some fashion.
+Incidentally, when you amend your zoning ordinance, explain the incentive zoning as a means of implementing your comprehensive planning in some fashion.
+This helps with both public acceptance and legal defense if the need arises.

-If you say you need more open space, but the comprehensive plan doesn't support that assertion, it's time to think of a plan amendment or revision.
+If you say you need more open space, but the comprehensive plan doesn't support that assertion, it's time to consider a plan amendment or revision.
 (Revising a plan only hurts for a little while, and then it starts to feel good.)
+Once you have the plan amendment in place, act promptly to give an incentive for the private sector to implement the plan by figuring out an appropriate means of incentive zoning.